Arsalan Iftikhar: Research and Advocacy on Islamophobia

 Iftikhar once wrote about the 2022 American Muslim Poll from the Institute for Social Policy and Understanding (ISPU) which measured public endorsement of anti-Muslim stereotypes across different religious and non-religious groups in the U.S.

 He noted with concern that American Muslims themselves scored relatively high on the Islamophobia Index (26 out of 100), an increase from previous years.
 The data showed that white Muslims, in particular, registered a significant rise in internalized Islamophobia.
 Iftikhar and academic sources associated this phenomenon with "internalized" bigotry, wherein members of marginalized groups adopt negative stereotypes about their own communities.

 He also emphasized the disproportionate levels of religious discrimination experienced by American Muslims in multiple areas, including employment (37%), law enforcement (38%), air travel (44%), and healthcare (27%).
 Social media was identified as another domain where nearly half (46%) of American Muslims reported discriminatory experiences.

 Despite these challenges, Iftikhar pointed to the optimism among American Muslims regarding the country’s future.
 In the 2022 ISPU poll, Muslims were found to be the most hopeful demographic group about the direction of the United States, with 48% expressing optimism—significantly higher than the general public and other religious groups.

-Views and Opinions
+Views

 Blasphemy and Muslim Responses

 Throughout his professional career, Iftikhar has spoken out against violent reactions to perceived insults against Islam or the Prophet Muhammad.
 Referring to incidents such as the protests sparked by an anti-Muslim YouTube video in 2012, Iftikhar acknowledged that the material was designed to provoke, but argued that violent responses ultimately serve to reinforce negative stereotypes about Muslims.
 He attributed such reactions more to sociopolitical conditions—such as prolonged authoritarian rule and lack of freedom of speech—than to religious doctrine.
 Iftikhar emphasized the importance of responding to defamation with measured, peaceful means rather than violence.